Bishnupur district, Manipur

-Bishnupur district (Meitei pronunciation: /ˌbɪʃnʊˈpʊə/) is a district of Manipur state in northeastern India.
+Bishnupur district (Meitei pronunciation: /ˌbɪʃnʊˈpʊə/) or Bishenpur district, is a district of Manipur state in northeastern India.

 Etymology

 Its name is derived from a Vishnu temple located at Lamangdong.

 Geography

 Bishnupur town is the administrative headquarters of the district.
 Other major towns in this district are: Nambol, Moirang, Ningthoukhong, and Kumbi.
 Major village in this district are Nachou, Ngaikhong Khullen, Toubul, and Khoijuman Khullen.